benmepham/strava-app/README.md

 # Strava-App

-⚠️ this was a proof of concept and will have bugs!
-With the benefit of hindsight and more experience I would build it differently today.
+⚠️ this is a rudimentary proof of concept and will have bugs!

 Available at: [strava.bjm.me.uk](https://strava.bjm.me.uk)